DNNCommunity/DNN.Vendors/README.md

 ## To build this module
 - Clone this repository to the DesktopModules folder of a local Dnn website.
+- Build the module in release mode
+- Install the module using the generated install zip in the Install folder.
 - Build in debug mode after each change to deploy to the module folder.
-- Build in release mode to package the module for installation.